vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/15_THE_DEMONS/1_The_Enemies_of_the_Gods.md

 [Part II

 metre,1 in place of Viśvakarman, Asita Dhanva, their king,2 Pūru, the name of a Vedic prince, Vibhinduka and Viṣād.
-More important are the Kala- kañjas,3 who figure in a story similar to that of Otos and Ephialtes, the bricks of the altar taking the place of mountains.
+More important are the Kalakañjas,3 who figure in a story similar to that of Otos and Ephialtes, the bricks of the altar taking the place of mountains.

 In comparison with the Asuras the Panis are unimportant demons, who play no great part in the literature after the Rigveda.
-They are the demons who withhold the cows, or, as it is differently put, the ghee in the cow, from Indra or his allies, Agni, Bṛhaspati, the Añgirases or Soma, and are over- thrown by him.
+They are the demons who withhold the cows, or, as it is differently put, the ghee in the cow, from Indra or his allies, Agni, Bṛhaspati, the Añgirases or Soma, and are overthrown by him.
 The word is normally plural, but a single Pani four times represents the group.
 The most probable explanation is undoubtedly that which sees in the Panis the personification of the enemy, who will not sacrifice to the gods or bestow gifts on the priests, and who is therefore an enemy of the gods and men alike, and has been brought into the old myth of the winning of the light in cow shape.
 Hillebrandt seeks to show that the Panis are an historical tribe, comparing the name Parnians, but the suggestion is most improbable.

 6